 YOUR VEHICLE MUST BE CLEAN

 We cannot stress this enough.
 Please WASH your vehicle before arriving for installation.
 Any dirt left on the vehicle will prevent the vinyl from sticking properly.
-Our lease agreement only allows us minimal water use, so we are unable to wash onsite.
+We are located at a minimal water use facility, so we are unable to wash onsite.
 If the vehicle is small enough to go through a car wash, there is a Costco car wash nearby.
-If the vehicle is not clean enough, we will have to reschedule the install.
+If the vehicle is not clean enough, we may have to reschedule the install.

 Please do not use Windex or any chemical cleaners on the windows or surfaces of the vehicle.
 We will prep areas with rubbing alcohol, but any residue may cause issues with the adhesive on the vinyl.